Nayte91/Calculus/readme.md

 * Use of Short-circuit evaluation and ternary operators on TS side
 * Use of async / await, useState hook, map on TS side
 * Use of Functional components instead of classes for improved performances
-* Use of double destructuration, in data/computation.ts
+* Use of double-destructuring, in data/computation.ts
 * Use of useEffect hook

-### On the versionning department
+### On the versioning department

 * Each change has an issue, a branch, commits, a PR
-* Modified Github's labels in order for better qualification
+* Modified GitHub's labels in order for better qualification

 Julien "Nayte" Robic.